morinted/art_of_chording/docs/introduction/how-steno-works.md

 When I first heard about stenography, I was amazed: stories of court reporters keeping up with multiple speakers in a courtroom, typing at a certified speed of 225 words per minute, faster than most people talk at 180 words per minute.
 Was that even possible?
 Did their school just teach them to type more quickly?
 Well, not quite.

 Stenography is one of those things that's hard to understand just by watching, and even if I tell you the basics, it's a skill that takes months or years to learn.
-Just as someone can show you how hitting keys on a piano makes sounds, it will take a while before you underthe notes enough to play music or compose pieces of your own.
+Just as someone can show you how hitting keys on a piano makes sounds, it will take a while before you understand the notes enough to play music or compose pieces of your own.

 I'm going to break down, as best I can, the biggest differences between a keyboard and a stenography machine and try to demonstrate how steno can be so much faster.